 Collection of Linux related news hopefully!

-The post Vodafone Latest Network to Join Ubuntu Touch Advisory Group first appeared on OMG!
+The post Watch This Ubuntu Touch App Run Across Phone, Tablet and Desktop first appeared on OMG!
 Ubuntu!.

 As prep for the upcoming 14.04 LTS release of Ubuntu I spent some quality time with each of the main flavours that I track – Kubuntu, Ubuntu GNOME, Xubuntu, and Ubuntu with the default DE, Unity.

 They are all in really great shape!
 Thanks and congratulations to the teams that are racing to deliver Trusty versions of their favourite DE’s.
 I get the impression that all the major environments are settling down from periods of rapid change and stress, and the timing for an LTS release in 14.04 is perfect.
 Lucky us

 The experience reminded me of something people say about Ubuntu all the time – that it’s a place where great people bring diverse but equally important interests together, and a place where people create options for others of which they are proud.
 You want options?
 This is the place to get them.
 You want to collaborate with amazing people?
 This is the place to find them.
 I’m very grateful to the people who create those options – for all of them it’s as much a labour of love as a professional concern, and their attention to detail is what makes the whole thing sing.

 Of course, my testing was relatively lightweight.
 I saw tons of major improvements in shared apps like LibreOffice and Firefox and Chromium, and each of the desktop environments feels true to its values, diverse as those are.
 What I bet those teams would appreciate is all of you taking 14.04 for a spin yourselves.
 It’s stable enough for any of us who use Linux heavily as an engineering environment, and of course you can use a live boot image off USB if you just want to test drive the future.
 Cloud images are also available for server testing on all the major clouds.